aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/karpenter/consolidation.md

 sidebar_position: 50
 ---

-Karpenter automatically discovers disruptable nodes and spins up replacements when needed.
+Karpenter automatically discovers nodes that are eligible for disruption and spins up replacements when needed.
 This can happen for three different reasons:

 - **Expiration**: By default, Karpenter automatically expires instances after 720h (30 days), forcing a recycle allowing nodes to be kept up to date.
 - **Drift**: Karpenter detects changes in configuration (such as the `NodePool` or `EC2NodeClass`) to apply necessary changes